eddyerburgh/notes/docs/operating-systems/linux/filesystem.md

 Some of the functions contained by the object are:

-- `create` creates a new inode from a given dentry object.
+- `create()` creates a new inode from a given dentry object.
-- `find` searches a directory for an inode corresponding to the filename specified by the dentry.
+- `find()` searches a directory for an inode corresponding to the filename specified by the dentry.
-- `link` creates a hardlink between an old dentry with a new dentry.
+- `link()` creates a hardlink between an old dentry with a new dentry.
-- `unlink` removes the inode specified by dentry from the directory `dir`.
+- `unlink()` removes the inode specified by dentry from the directory `dir`.
-- `symlink` creates a symbolic link to the file represented by dentry.
+- `symlink()` creates a symbolic link to the file represented by dentry.
-- `mkdir` called from the `mkdir` syscall, creates a new directory.
+- `mkdir()` called from the `mkdir` syscall, creates a new directory.
-- `rmdir` called from the `rmdir` syscall, removes a new directory.
+- `rmdir()` called from the `rmdir` syscall, removes a new directory.
-- `mknod` called by the `mknod` syscall, creates a special file (like a socket or a pipe).
+- `mknod()` called by the `mknod` syscall, creates a special file (like a socket or a pipe).
-- `follow_link` translates a symbolic link to the inode it points to.
+- `follow_link()` translates a symbolic link to the inode it points to.
-- `truncate` modifies the size of a given field.
+- `truncate()` modifies the size of a given field.
-- `permission` checks whether specified access is allowed for the given inode.
+- `permission()` checks whether specified access is allowed for the given inode.

 {% cite lkd -l 272-4 %}

 ## The dentry object

 A dentry is a specific component in a path.
-In the path /bin/vi, bin and vi are both files, where bin is a directory file and vi is a regular file.
+In the path /bin/vi, bin and vi are both , where bin is a directory file and vi is a regular file.
 Both these components are represented with inodes. bin, and vi are also both dentry objects.

 The dentry object makes it easier to traverse file paths.
 Dentries can also include mount points.